rojo-rbx/rbx-dom/docs/binary.md

 **Type ID `0x13`**
 The `Referent` type represents a specific Instance in the file and is stored as an [`Int32`](#int32).
 After untransforming a `Referent`, a value of `-1` represents the so-called 'null referent'.
 In a `PROP` chunk, a null referent represents a property with no set value: for example, the default value of `ObjectValue.Value`.

-An array of `Referent` values is stored as an array of Int32s, and as a result they are subject to [byte interleaving](#byte-interleaving).
+An array of `Referent` values is stored as an array of `Int32` values, and as a result they are subject to [byte interleaving](#byte-interleaving).
 When reading an array of `Referent` values, they must be read accumulatively.
 That is to say that the 'actual' value of the `Referent` is the value of the read value plus the preceding one.

 Without accumulation, `Referent` values read from a file may look like this.
 This is **incorrect**: